Getting Focused is the key to getting things done

 8. Take a break

 If you get to a point where you are finding it hard to get focused, take a break.
-Taking a break does not mean checking your phone or emails, it is going to get a coffee, getting some fresh air or even practicing a five-minute meditation.
-It is about quieting your mind, which gives you space for getting focused, not populating it with fresh information.
+Taking a break does not mean checking your phone or emails.
+It is going to get a coffee, getting some fresh air or even practising a five-minute meditation.
+It is about quieting your mind.
+This gives you space for getting focused, not populating it with fresh information.

 9. Establish a routine

 If you are a morning person then getting through your priority tasks should be done as soon as you get to your desk, or as soon as you can.
 You know what times of the day you are most productive, don’t waste those times on routine non-urgent tasks, reserve them for the things you really need to do to make a difference.
 Once you’ve established your time zone, then stick to it and make it a habit as prevalent as brushing your teeth.